-The cockpit entertainment center with the aft facing seat is mounted on an electrically actuated slide mechanism.
+The second-row seating with the aft facing seat is mounted on an electrically actuated slide mechanism.
 The slide is a 12-volt system and does not require the generator to be running to operate.
 There is a breaker on the cockpit MDP panel labeled SEAT SLIDE.
 The switch to operate the slide is on the starboard side of the seat.
 It can be toggled forward to retract the seat and toggled aft to extend the seat out.
+The second-row seating can be slid aft to move the aft facing seat closer to the fold out aft cockpit seat.

-The entertainment center can be slid aft to move the aft facing seat closer to the fold out aft cockpit seat.
-Sliding the entertainment center aft also provides forward access to the cockpit grill on the port side and the top loading refrigerator/freezer on the starboard side.
-The control for the grill is located directly below the grill on the forward side of the entertainment center.
+Sliding the second-row seating aft also provides forward access to the cockpit grill on the starboard side and the top loading refrigerator/freezer on the port side.
+The control for the grill is located directly below the grill on the aft side of the entertainment center.
+Open the storage drawer to access the grill control.
 A GFI 120-volt AC outlet is adjacent to the grill control.
-A utensil drawer is located on this side of the entertainment center.
-It also provides access to the storage location for the aft cockpit table and the legs for the table located on the back of the leaning post.
+A utensil drawer is located on the aft side of the entertainment center.

+Storage for the aft cockpit table is behind the backrest of the aft facing cockpit seat.
+Fold the backrest down to access or store the table.
+Storage for the two aft cockpit table legs is in the aft facing seat base.
 The table legs screw into sockets fit into the aft deck.
 The table will then drop onto the legs.
-To secure the table in place, tighten the clamps on the bottom side of the table top brackets.
+To secure the table in place, tighten the clamps on the bottom side of the table-top brackets.